 As previously mentioned, any and every food is magickal.
 Any food can be used in witchcraft for charms, spells, healing remedies, in ritual and as offerings to the gods and ancestors.
 Food comes from the earth and the earth is pure magick.
 When we cook or transform our food into a meal, we are giving it our energy and practicing alchemy (changing something into a different form).
 The actual magical properties of food are important but not as important as your intention.

 I’ve had people comment and say pizza isn’t a witchcraft food…it isn’t magickal.
+Bagels have nothing to do with magick.
 I beg to differ.
-What makes the sauce?
+What makes the sauce on a pizza?
 Tomatoes, herbs, salt and onions.
 What makes the crust?
 Grains and someone’s hands kneading energy and love into it.
+What goes into a bagel?
+Ingredients that all have their own magical properties and lore, as well as the individual’s energy who crafted it.
+Not to mention the shape of the pizza and the bagel are both circles (typically).
+A circle represents unity and everlasting life.
+Don’t tell me that pizza can’t be magical.
 There are magickal properties of food for EVERY food.
 Food is magick.